-Apartments are usually not very large so multi-purpose furniture is a real plus for any apartment or small home.
+Apartments are usually not very large, so multi-purpose furniture is a real plus for an apartment or small home.
 Consider the new sofas with the center section that can be pulled down and turned into a table or even a charging center for your phones and notepads.

 Footstools and ottomans make wonderful hide-a-way storage containers.
 Some also have covers that can be turned into a table when needed.

 2. Need an extra bed for Visitors?

 Need a bed for overnight guests?
 That should not be a problem!
 You can do it all with a sleeper sofa bed since it uses a pull out system to convert into a double bed.
 Other sofas may have an adjustable back with 3 positions – upright, flat, and reclining for comfy sleeping.
 There are even sleeper-chairs and loveseats as well as futons and daybeds; some daybeds have trundles available.

 3. Use space under your bed for additional storage

 Use the area under your bed and make it into a storage compartment!
 You can place your shoes under your bed with a sneaky shoe organizer or use it for out of season clothes and all other things that can clutter your home.
 In fact, this a practical way of saving up space because it’s in a conveniently hidden place.
 Not only this hack will lessen the clutter inside of your apartment, and it will make it look spacious!

 Do unruly cords and cables annoy you?
 Well, we’ve got you covered!
 Here are some apartment hacks DIY to start with.
 You can always opt for a DIY cord organizer for those cords and cables that are not used all the time.